 -u uuid Selects fault diagnosis events that exactly match the specified uuid .
 Each diagnosis is associated with a Universal Unique Identifier (UUID) for identification purposes.
-The $-u$ option can be combined with other options such as $-v$ to show all of the details associated with a particular diagnosis. and $-u$ option are specified at the same time, s the relevant error events. -v e event detail.
-The event display is enlarged to l common members of the selected events. -V Displays very verbose event detail.
+The -u option can be combined with other options such as -v to show all of the details associated with a particular diagnosis.
+If the -e option and -u option are specified at the same time, fmdump displays the relevant error events. -v Displays verbose event detail.
+The event display is enlarged to show additional common members of the selected events. -V Displays very verbose event detail.
 The event display is enlarged to show every member of the name-value pair list associated with each event.
 In addition, for fault logs, the event display includes a list of cross-references to the corresponding errors that were associated with the diagnosis.

-The following a re the Time Form nats: Time Format Description mm/dd/yy hh:ı mm : ss Month, day, year, hour in 24-hour format, minute, and second.
+The following are the Time Formats:

+Time Format Description mm/dd/yy hh: mm: ss Month, day, year, hour in 24-hour format, minute, and second.
 Any amount of whitespace can separate the date and time.
-The argument should be quoted so that the shell interprets the two strings as a single argument. mm/dd/yy hh:1 nm Month, day, year, hour in 24-hour format, and minute.
+The argument should be quoted so that the shell interprets the two strings as a single argument. mm/dd/yy hh:mm Month, day, year, hour in 24-hour format, and minute.
 Any amount of whitespace can separate the date and time.
-The argument should be quoted so that the shell interprets the two strings as a single argument. mm/dd/yy 12:00:00AM on the specified month, day, and year ddMonyy hh:mm:ss Day, month name, year, hour in 24-hour format, minute, and second.
+The argument should be quoted so that the shell interprets the two strings as a single argument. mm/dd/yy 12:00:00AM on the specified month, day, and year ddMonyy hh: mm: ss Day, month name, year, hour in 24-hour format, minute, and second.
 Any amount of whitespace can separate the date and time.
 The argument should be quoted so that the shell interprets the two strings as a single argument.
 Mon dd hh: mm: ss Month, day, hour in 24-hour format, minute, and second of the current year.
 Any amount of whitespace can separate the date and time.
 The argument should be quoted so that the shell interprets the two strings as a single argument.